“Trust that still small voice that says, “This might work and I’ll try it.” Diane Mariechild

 This is often a fun problem to have.
 You have so many ideas and are excited about so many things that you can't possibly choose.
 Sometimes though, it can turn ugly.

 I have a long list of things I want to make: ideas for more sculptures and prints, and a desire to start weaving again.
 Obviously I can't work on all of these at once, and usually just put them in some arbitrary order and get to them when I get to them.
-Last week I decided that it was time to start working on an idea for a lino print over a collage (sort of like this one).
+Last week I decided that it was time to start working on an idea for a lino print over a collage (sort of like these ones).
 I got everything out that I needed then realized that I was out of the tissue paper I wanted to use and would have to order it online.
 I needed it for the first step of the collage and I couldn't proceed without it.
 It was time to choose another item from the list but instead of calmly picking one, I became stressed, worrying that I wasn't choosing the right one.

 My mind started to spin: since I have no shows coming up, why does it even matter what I choose?
 What's the point of any of it?
 I spun myself right up, until I felt anxious and depressed.
 After a few rough hours I was able to step back and think about what I needed to do to feel better.
 I realized that I really wanted to listen to the audiobook I had from the library - I figured it would soothe me.
 Then I thought about what I could work on while listening to the audiobook - something easy, that wouldn't require a lot of thought or effort.
 I decided to start gluing paper to Styrofoam balls to make a whole bunch of small eyeballs that I could put in a jar.
 That's what I did, for the next 3 hours, and it felt both soothing and productive.